Pokémon Snap: Conversion to Pokémon Snap

 On February 27, 1996, Nintendo affiliate Game Freak released Pocket Monsters Red and Green (released in the west as Pokémon Red and Blue).
 The pair of games became a sleeper hit and were followed the same year by manga and a trading card game.
 On April 1, 1997, an anime TV series debuted, turning the franchise into a national phenomenon that was later successfully exported to the rest of the world.
 After progress in the development of Jack and the Beanstalk was deemed unsatisfactory, the idea arose to turn it into a Pokémon spin-off.
 The game, now known as Pokémon Snap, was shown at Nintendo Space World '97.
 Satoru Iwata, one of the producers of the game, explained in a 2010 interview: "Originally, Pokémon Snap for the Nintendo 64 system wasn't a Pokémon game, but rather a normal game in which you took photos, but the motivation for playing the game wasn't clear.
 We wondered what players would enjoy taking pictures of, and later on we made a somewhat forced switch to taking pictures of Pokémon."
 Masanobu Yamamoto, one of the character designers, initially had a negative reaction to the switch, since it meant that a lot of work he had put into the project had to be scrapped.
 He eventually realised the change was for the better though: "That time, adopting the Pokémon world clarified what we should do and the direction we should head, and I came to like Pokémon, so I felt like that had saved us."
-During development, the team considered the ability to transfer photos to the Game Boy Camera using the Transfer Pak so that they could be printed using the Game Boy Printer; however, the low quality and black and white nature of the Game Boy Printer's output led them to remove the feature.
+During development, the team considered the ability to transfer photos to the Game Boy Camera using the Transfer Pak so that they could be printed using the Game Boy Printer; however, they felt too much of the image's quality was lost in the conversion to Game Boy, which output a low-resolution monochrome image, leading them to remove the feature.

 In 1999, Mother/EarthBound creator Shigesato Itoi posted a five-part article series about Jack and the Beanstalk on his site, 1101.com.
 The series includes interviews with various people involved with the game, including Satoru Iwata and Shigeru Miyamoto.